 Tor’s network routes your internet traffic through multiple volunteer-operated servers and creates several layers of encryption.
 In theory, this system is harder to compromise.

 In practice, volunteer networks can be infiltrated by bad actors.
-So Tor might be safer than a free VPN, but using a reputable premium VPN like Surfshark is even more secure.
+So Tor might be safer than a free VPN, but using a reputable paid VPN like Surfshark is even more secure.

 It’s easy to use

 Over the years, Tor has become increasingly user-friendly.
-It’s easy to use and Tor users don’t need to be tech-savvy to browse the internet privately.
+It’s easy to use, and Tor users don’t need to be tech-savvy to browse the internet privately.
 Simply download the browser, launch it, and start browsing.
-It will automatically connect you through a secure node and walk you through the whole browser.
+It will automatically connect you through a secure node and, in most cases, allow you to connect to the Tor network without further configuration.

 It’s free